Dr. Igor Sarmientos

 In November 1993, Mr. Sarmientos won First Prize at the First Latin American Orchestral Conducting Competition, sponsored by the Symphony Orchestra of Sao Paulo, Brazil.
 Artists who collaborated included: Kumiko Miyagawa, Carlos Prieto, Jose Luis Sola, Judith Borras, Keiko Abe, Antonio Lauro del Claro, Gianfranco Bortolato, Elisa Fukuda, Robert Davidovici, Carter Enyeart, Raquel Ramirez, Zamira Barquero, Luis Orlandini, Pavel Steidel, Luis Gaeta, Luis Giron May, Licia Lucas, Andres Archila, Encarnacion Vasquez, Marco Rapetti, Birgit Beer, Robert Demaine, Felipe Ramirez, among many other fine soloists.
 He is a committed pedagogue in all senses and has worked extensively with children and especially with youth orchestras, teaching instrumental conducting studies as well as orchestral performance to young conductors.
 He has directed and taught various conducting master classes in La Habana, Cuba, (Escuela Superior de Arte) for doctoral candidates, Guatemala, Corpo Musicale San Giorgio, Vedano al Lambro, Italy, El Salvador, Guatemala and Brazil.

 His teachers were Jorge Sarmientos (father), Serge Zechnacker, Anshel Brusilow, Anthony Maiello, and Dr. Dennis Layendecker.
 He has attended several master classes with such conductors as Guillermo Scarabino, Mario Benzecri, the late Eduardo Mata (Music Director of the Dallas Symphony Orchestra), Eri Klas, Jorma Panula, Kenneth Kiesler and Marin Alsop.
 He holds Bachelors in Music and Literature, Masters of Music and has completed the curriculum of Masters in Philosophy at the Universidad Rafael Landivar.
-Currently he is working on his DMA (In progress 2011-2015, and at this moment on ABD) at George Mason University in Fairfax, Virginia.
-He has also served as an adjunct faculty member at George Mason University since 2013, where he teaches Music Theory and World Music.
+As a scholar, Dr. Sarmientos’s research focuses on the relationship between music and the anthropological, political and social history of Guatemala and its multiculturalism.

 Contact Dr. Sarmientos: firstname.lastname@example.org